Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Accounts Administrator

-Kylie joined Australian Network on Disability as Accounts Administrator in July 2022.
+Kylie joined Australian Network on Disability (AND) as Accounts Administrator in July 2022.

 Before joining AND, she worked for 15 years in the Marine Construction industry.